 Build a sustainable telehealth practice

-The COVID-19 public health emergency has created an urgent need for telehealth services.
+The COVID-19 public health emergency has created an urgent need for telehealth and telemedicine services.
 Patients will likely expect their providers to continue providing high-quality, value-based virtual care.
 Value-based care is a type of program that ties payment to the quality of care received instead of the number of patients treated.

 There are several factors to keep in mind when building a telehealth practice that is successful in the short term and the future.